 Autonomous emergency braking (AEB) is standard and incorporates Audi pre-safe, a system that can recognise hazards ahead, even in foggy conditions.
 There's also lane-departure warning and a speed limiter as standard.

-If that wasn’t enough, you can choose a top-spec Vorsprung trim with a black pack, sat nav, Virtual Cockpit, half-leather seats and heated front seats.
+If that wasn’t enough, you can choose a top-spec Vorsprung trim with a Black Styling Pack, sat nav, Virtual Cockpit, half-leather upholstery and heated front sports seats.

 An Audi Technology Package includes the bigger 10.1-inch MMI infotainment screen and 10.25-inch Virtual Cockpit instrument panel.
 There are also personalisation options to bring a little extra visual interest to the interior and the Comfort and Sound Pack adds an 11-speaker Bang & Olufsen stereo, a system to make parking easier and heated front seats for around £1,000.